-CIO as chief integration officer
+CIO as chief integration officer has been saved

 CIOs can help drive innovation by serving as a link between the business strategy and the IT agenda—fusing the vision for tomorrow with the realities of today.